dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 • Quantization-aware training (QAT) for LLMs.
 A recent

 study [420] explores the effect of QAT methods by applying a data-free distillation method to compress the weights, activations as well as key-value cache.
 By conducting extensive experiments based on LLaMA, they show promising results with 4-bit quantization on both weights and keyvalue cache, but not on 4-bit activation quantization, which still needs more exploration.

+35 Since we mainly focus on discussing quantization methods in the context of LLMs, the line of quantization work on small-sized language models (e.g., BERT) has not been included in this survey.

 5.4.3 Empirical Analysis and Findings